FasterSpeeding/Alluka/docs/usage.md

 --8<-- "./docs_src/usage.py:75:87"
 ```

-To execute a function with purely sync dependency injection
+[Client.call_with_di][alluka.abc.Client.call_with_di] can be used to execute a function with
-[Client.call_with_di][alluka.abc.Client.call_with_di] can be used with similar semantics to
+purely sync dependency injection.
+This has similar semantics to
-`call_with_async_di` for passed through arguments but this comes with the limitation that only sync
+`call_with_async_di` for passed through arguments but comes with the limitation that only sync
-functions may be used and any dependency on async callback dependencies will lead to
+functions may be used and any async callback dependencies will lead to [alluka.SyncOnlyError][]
-[alluka.SyncOnlyError][] being raised.
+being raised.

 ```py
 --8<-- "./docs_src/usage.py:95:96"